 On January 5, 1993, just after midnight, Washington resumes the death penalty by hanging Westley Allan Dodd at the state penitentiary in Walla Walla.
-Dodd's execution is the first in the state since January 20, 1963, when Joseph Chester Self was hanged for murder.
-The U.S. Supreme Court invalidated death penalty laws in 1972.
-Washington voters passed an initiative in favor of the death penalty in 1975 and the legislature passed a law that conformed to constitutional guidelines in 1977.
+Dodd's execution is the first in the state since January 20, 1963, when Joseph Chester Self was hanged for murder, and comes after several state death-penalty statutes have been struck down by the courts.
+The U.S. Supreme Court invalidated death penalty laws across the country in 1972.
+Washington voters in 1975 passed an initiative mandating the death penalty for certain offenses and the state legislature enacted death penalty legislation in 1977, but the courts found both those laws to be unconstitutional.
+Dodd is executed pursuant to legislation enacted in 1981 that was held constitutionally sufficient at the time; however in 2018 the state supreme court will again invalidate the death penalty.

 A Clark County jury convicted Dodd for molesting and stabbing to death 10-year-old William Neer and his brother Cole, age 11, in a Vancouver Park in 1989.
 Dodd confessed to those crimes and to the strangulation and raping near Vancouver of 4-year-old Lee Isli of Portland.
 Dodd kept a diary of his crimes and he documented more than 50 acts of molesting children.
 Dodd was arrested after he kidnapped a 6-year-old boy from a Camas movie theater.